Connect with us

 Women

-Positive female role models and more women in the workforce, has kept the movement alive and well and some might argue it has been the driving influence of better employment terms, and pay.
-Only recently it was reported Canadian women are investing almost as much as men in the market now and that’s due to the shrinking wage gap, and lower unemployment, among other factors.
+Positive female role models and more women in the workforce have kept the movement alive and well, and some might argue it has been the driving influence of better employment terms and pay.
+Only recently was it reported that Canadian women are investing almost as much as men in the market now, and that’s due to the shrinking wage gap and lower unemployment, among other factors.

 Technology

-The use of systems that allow workers to be monitored while working remotely, has given the power back to the Business.
-Not only can they keep tabs on their workers and their productivity via software like online chat they can grab the huge savings less office space and services allows.
+Using systems that allow workers to be monitored while working remotely has given the power back to the business.
+Not only can they keep tabs on their workers and productivity via software like online chat, but they can also grab the vast savings that less office space and services allow.

 Hot desks are now the norm in corporate offices.
-Plus companies can also get away with providing less technology too.
-Hardware like desktops are less in demand now as workers can use their own computers.
+Companies can also get away with providing less technology.
+Hardware like desktops is less in demand now as workers can use their own computers.

 BYODs

-Workers in many industries are now encouraged to use their own hardware and software.
-This means some may use Apple while others use Microsoft and then there’s also the array of smart devices in use too.
+Workers in many industries are now encouraged to use their hardware and software.
+This means some may use Apple while others use Microsoft, and there’s also an array of smart devices.

 Final thoughts

-The way we work is forever evolving and technology means we are more connected now than ever before.
+How we work is forever evolving, and technology means we are more connected now than ever.

-Reading emails and texts in the evening or first thing in the morning and on weekends suggests we are probably working more, and we’re more productive with our time now than previously.
+Reading emails and texts in the evening, first thing in the morning, and on weekends suggests we are probably working more and are more productive with our time now than previously.

-What we do know is nothing stands still.
-Change is inevitable, especially in business, and with technology.
-Soon everything will be using AI, so you can be sure there’s a lot more transformation in the way we work and where we do it just around the corner.
+What we do know is that nothing stands still.
+Change is inevitable, especially in business and with technology.
+Soon, everything will be using AI, so you can be sure there’s a lot more transformation in the way we work and where we do it just around the corner.